tonilopezmr/Android-EasySQLite/README.md

  	.build(context, DATABASE_NAME, cursorFactory, SQLITE_VERSION);
 ```

-If you need change only the method onCreate or Upgrade, use onCreateCallback(OnCreateCallback callback) or onUpgradeCallback(OnUpgradeCallback callback).
+If you need change only the method `onCreate` or `onUpgrade`, use `onCreateCallback(OnCreateCallback callback)` or `onUpgradeCallback(OnUpgradeCallback callback)`.

 Sample Clean architecture
 -------------------------
-The code which uses this library is in the package 'com.tonilopezmr.sample.data.SQLite'.
+The code which uses this library is in the package `'com.tonilopezmr.sample.data.SQLite'`.

 I use the Clean architecture with the pattern MVP, I have been motivated for the speaker [pedrovgs][10] in DroidCon 2014.